So Appalled

-"So Appalled" is a song by American hip hop recording artist Kanye West from his fifth studio album, My Beautiful Dark Twisted Fantasy (2010).
+"So Appalled" is a song by American rapper Kanye West from his fifth studio album, My Beautiful Dark Twisted Fantasy (2010).
 The song was produced by West, along with No I.D. and Mike Dean, and features verses by Jay-Z, Cyhi the Prynce, Pusha T, Swizz Beatz, and RZA respectively, who all receive writing credits.
 Lyrically, the song explores topics such as the troubles produced from being famous, social concerns and features numerous pop culture references.

 The posse cut received mostly positive reviews from music critics, with West and Jay-Z's verses commonly being cited as the highlights.
 Critics generally praised the production of the song.
-Originally released in an unmastered form through West's GOOD Friday initiative, a weekly free music giveaway started by the rapper to promote the album.
+Originally, the song was released in an unmastered form through West's GOOD Friday initiative, a weekly free music giveaway started by the rapper to promote the album.
 Following this, "So Appalled" made its way onto My Beautiful Dark Twisted Fantasy with the addition of an extended verse.
 "So Appalled" charted on the Billboard Bubbling Under R&B/Hip-Hop Singles singles chart.
 West performed the song with Jay-Z at their Watch the Throne Tour and with Pusha T on his own tour.